guypursey/Coughing-and-Chopping/README.md

  - An "application" added to the Scriptogram account that allows you to post.
  - Two files described below.

+If you want to use images in your posts, you can store them in the `/images` folder but you will need to map them with a file called `imagemap.csv` which is described below.

 ### `scrpakey.txt`

 This should contain the application key for Scriptogram which can be got by adding the "application" mentioned above.
 It should contain nothing else, no spaces, no line breaks, nothing.